ash16888/HASS-aws-face-rekognition/README.md

 ```

 ## Events
 Every time an image is processed,  event are published.
 The events can be viewed via the HA UI from `Developer tools -> EVENTS -> :Listen to events`.
-The events are:
+The event is:

 `rekognition.face_recognised`: contains all the data associated with an object.